cohenoa33/syncflow/examples/mern-sample-app/README.md

 - Express REST API with sample routes
 - Mongoose models and database operations
-- SyncFlow agent integration (manual emits in routes for MVP)
+- SyncFlow agent auto-instrumentation for Express + Mongoose
-- Streams events to the dashboard in real time
+- Streams events to the dashboard on startup (no manual emits)

 ## Setup